Lion-LiHaoyi/Epirus/English.md

 Cost: 3Ep

-Gesture: the two gun gestures faces two different subjects
+Gesture: the two gun gestures faces two different targets

 Special: when mirror reflection is copied to a double gun shooter, it is only equivalent to copying a gun